LeonTrii/Playground/Beginning Days (First 13 months)/Calculators/README.md

 # Calculator Projects

-## Math and science are my favorite subjects.
-I love computing and learning more about STEM!

 Banking: A small program that can deposit and withdraw money.
 Has a few other features.

 Calculator: A simple calculator that does arithmetic.
 View it here: https://codepen.io/LeonTrii/pen/RwZYGWw